laowantong/paroxython/paroxython/resources/spec.md

 #### Feature `tail_recursive_function`

-A function is tail-recursive if and only if all its recursive calls are tail calls.
+A function is tail recursive if and only if all its recursive calls are tail calls.

 ##### Derivations